WebReflection/dunder/README.md

 '__proto__' in Object.prototype; // false
 ```

-THe list of engines able to get rid of __proto__ as getter/setter is not known yet.
+The list of engines able to get rid of __proto__ as getter/setter is not known yet.

 ### Free From __proto__ Problems